SMS-workshop/SMS-workshop.github.io/_pages/PC.md

 nav_order: 3
 ---

 Do you want to join the program committee?
-Please contact us!
+Please <a href="mailto:mind-meets-media-workshop@googlegroups.com ">contact us</a>!
 {: .alert .alert-warning}

 <hr>